tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

    4. Data type transfer: change string to float type

-- Description of preliminary feature(s) engineering and preliminary feature(s) selection, including their decision-making process
+- Description of preliminary feature(s) engineering and preliminary feature(s) selection, including their decision-making process:

    -  Separate each province's house price from 2015 to 2019.
 Each line includes all the independent and dependent variables.
 Apply the time lag process to the previous years to forecast the future house prices